Joey Gallo Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 21st in the league.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.35).
+- The Royals have the 27th-ranked team ERA among all MLB pitching staffs (5.34).

-- Royals pitchers combine to allow the fifth-most home runs in baseball (36 total, 1.4 per game).
+- The Royals surrender the fifth-most home runs in baseball (40 total, 1.4 per game).

-- The Royals will send Lyles (0-4) out for his sixth start of the season.
-He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.
+- Singer makes the start for the Royals, his sixth of the season.
+He is 2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw six innings against the Los Angeles Angels, giving up four earned runs while surrendering four hits.
+- In his last outing on Wednesday against the Arizona Diamondbacks, the righty went six innings, allowing one earned run while surrendering five hits.

+- The 26-year-old has put together a 6.67 ERA and 8 strikeouts per nine innings across five games this season, while allowing a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.